randax/kafka-streams-workshop/README.md

 ## Exercise 1

-In this exercise, we will learn how to use _Kafka Connect_ with the _Debezium_ plugin to pull data from our Postgres database into Kafka topics.
+In this first exercise we will learn how to use _Kafka Connect_ with the _Debezium_ plugin to pull data from Postgres into Kafka topics.
 Once data is available in Kafka topics, we will implement a simple transformation with _Kafka Streams_, and use another Kafka Connect plugin to load the data into _Elasticsearch_.

 ### Inspect database tables